Dynasty Fantasy Football

 Tier 3 — Stash and Develop

 Arm talent is elite.
-Landing spot is a question.
-Tennessee is in rebuild mode but that means Ward is the unquestioned starter without competition.
+Landing spot is the key variable.
+Wherever Simpson lands, if the team confirms him as QB1, he becomes a top-10 superflex dynasty asset immediately.
 In 2QB formats he is a top-12 QB dynasty asset from day one.
 In 1QB, he is a top-20 stash who becomes relevant in year 2.

 8